JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `getCurrentColonyVersion`

 Returns the latest Colony contract version.
-This is the version used to create all new colonies
+This is the version used to create all new colonies.